 Three best things about bwin Poker

 - Game softness – The bwin.party network has made a concerted move over the last year to focus primarily on recreational players.
 In the course of executing this strategy, they removed many of the programs and perks that are attractive to high-volume players (who tend to be, but are not always, more skilled players).
 The upside of this for you: The competition level at a typical bwin table should be softer than an average online poker room.
+In essence, you should stand a better chance of winning more often!

 - Live event partnerships – If you like the idea of parlaying a small investment in an online satellite into a seat at a major live poker tournament event, then you’ll like the satellites available at bwin.
 You can win your way into World Poker Tour events and a variety of other major live tournament events with satellites at bwin poker that can cost very little – sometimes nothing – to enter.